BerkayYazicioglu/LegalNER/README.md

 ## Get Started

+Tensorflow 1.15 should be used, other versions are untested.
+Remaining packages should be operational wihout a specified version.

 Once produced all the required data files, use the `main.py` with specifying correct parameters.
 These are:

 1. __model (-m):__ Three base architectures; `lc`for LSTM-CRF, `llc` for LSTM-LSTM-CRF and `lcc` for LSTM-CRF-CRF.